Penland Photography Studio

 This list of equipment is intended to give you an idea about what the studio is like.
 It is a general description of equipment, and may change before your session.
 The equipment used by your class will be determined by your instructor, and will be appropriate to the techniques covered in your class.
 Students are welcome to bring favorite personal hand too.

 Supplies and Materials

 You are responsible for bringing your own camera equipment and supplies needed for your individual work.
 Please refer to your instructor's material list for specifics about materials needed for the class.
 This may include a laptop for digital classes.
 You will need to come to Penland armed with enough photo supplies for the session (especially if you have inexpensive sources or ones with wide selections available to you at home).
 It is strongly recommended that you bring a good supply of photo paper with you.
 Penland is about an hour away from cities with photo stores and mail ordering takes time, so plan ahead.

 The school maintains a comprehensive hazardous waste program and asks that you limit the materials you bring to campus to those classified as non-toxic.
 The material must be in its original packaging.
-A $10/person environmental fee will be assessed for classes generating hazardous waste.
+A $2 or $10/person environmental fee will be assessed for all classes.
 In order to limit the hazardous waste generated in the studios, we cannot allow students to bring toxic materials outside of the class supply list into studios.

 Toolkits that contain lenses, timers, negative carriers and grain focusers are provided at no cost for each enlarger.
 At the beginning of each session, students are assigned an enlarger kit for which they assume responsibility throughout the session.
 Any damaged or lost tools will billed to the student at the end of the session.